Sunday, September 29, 2024

 HP7935

-In 1981, I worked with a microscope 8 hours a day soldering wires on disc heads.
-In '82 & '83, I worked on the HP 7933/7935 disc drive (Wikipedia) assembly line.
+The Summers of '82 & '83, I worked on the HP 7933/7935 disc drive (Wikipedia) assembly line.
 I did multiple jobs, wherever they needed me: installing blower motors, making the assembly the disc packs went in ("the tub").
 The units were the size of a small dishwasher.
 And they were finicky to make.
 They had 7 platters, 14 heads, so a lot could go wrong.
 When they failed burn-in testing, they'd be sent back to change out a possible defective part.
 It kept us very busy!

 I think the shirt above is my only one to survive to this day.
 It has the HP logo on the front.
 On back it has a person holding up a barbell with words depicting issues encountered.
 The text says "B.F.D. does it under pressure".
 BFD referred to the unofficial name HP gave the HP7933/35 units: "Big F'in Drive".
 At 404MB, it was much larger than previous units (the HP7920 had 50MB).